MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 ```

 ## Features
-This application notifies the user if there are errors in the various requests
+This application notifies the user if there are some errors in the various requests.
+For example it the is a wrong field name in a POST body request like:

+> {
+>     "fieldName": "cty",
+>     "operator": "==",
+>     "value": "Bari" }

 ## UML